-Purpose: The Fund encourages, through the provision of small grants-in-aid, research on the biology and natural history of Colorado native plants.
+Purpose: The Steinkamp Fund will provide small grants for research and other activities that will benefit the rare plants of Colorado.
 Within the confines of a research environment, the Fund will advance the Society's mission to promote the appreciation and conservation of Colorado's native flora, particularly when compatible research needs have been identified by organizations such as the Colorado Natural Heritage Program or Colorado Natural Areas Program.
 Funds may be awarded for field or laboratory studies.